polaris-slo-cloud/polaris-slo-framework/README.md

 ## Documentation

-Documentation for the SLOC project can be found in the [docs](./docs) folder.
+Documentation for the Polaris project can be found in the [docs](./docs) folder.

 This [video](https://www.youtube.com/watch?v=qRw_oyn_7Ss) provides an introduction to SLO script and shows an end-to-end demo.